EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Comparative Analysis of EEG-FMs

 \subsection{Preparation and Representation of Input Data}

-\textbf{Datasets}: The data used for pretraining functions as the knowledge base of an FM, making it a highly crucial component in developing a foundation model.
-Key factors such as diversity, volume, relevance, and, most importantly, quality of the data significantly influence the generalizability of the patterns learned by an FM.
+\textbf{Datasets}: Pretraining data functions as the knowledge base of an FM, making it a highly crucial component.
+Key factors, such as diversity, data volume, relevance, and, most importantly, data quality, can influence the generalizability of the patterns learned by an EEG-FM.
 Table~\ref{tab:datasets} shows the datasets that were used in the pretraining and evaluation phases of the ten EEG-FMs reviewed in this article.

 Most EEG-FMs (e.g., LaBraM, EEGFormer, Neuro-GPT, Mentality, BIOT, and NeuroLM) were trained only on scalp EEG data, although some (e.g., Brant and BrainBERT) were trained exclusively on iEEG data.
 Two EEG-FMs, FoME and BrainWave, were trained on both scalp and intracranial EEG data.

-A large portion of the training data in the models utilized scalp EEG was taken from the Temple University Hospital (TUH) EEG corpus~\cite{obeid2016temple}, which has a total of 541k channel-hours of scalp EEG data.
-Other scalp EEG datasets used for pretraining include CHB-MIT\cite{data:guttag2010chb} and various small datasets collected for research purposes.
-Some FMs utilized EEG data available within PSG datasets such as SHHS\cite{data:zhang2018national}, Sleep-EDF \cite{data:kemp2000analysis}, and CAP Sleep \cite{data:terzano2001atlas}.
-Additionally, public or private iEEG data accounted for large portions of training data in some models, such as Brant and BrainWave.
-The common publicly available iEEG datasets used for pretraining were MAYO \cite{nejedly_multicenter_2020}, FNUSA \cite{nejedly_multicenter_2020}, Brain TreeBank\cite{data:wang2024brain}, and CCEP \cite{data:ds004080:1.2.4}.
-Training data volume ranged from 14k channel-hours in BrainBERT to 878k channel-hours in BrainWave.
-BrainWave utilized the most diverse set of pretraining data, including clinical scalp EEG datasets, sleep EEG datasets, various smaller-scale scalp EEG repositories, and several iEEG datasets.
-LaBraM and NeuroLM also utilized moderately diverse datasets for pretraining, although all of the datasets were scalp EEG datasets.
+A large portion of the pretraining data in the models used scalp EEGs from the Temple University Hospital (TUH) EEG corpus~\cite{obeid2016temple}, which comprises 541k channel-hours of scalp EEG data.
+This corpus also included smaller derived subsets containing expert annotations for EEG abnormalities (TUAB), seizures (TUSZ), and events (TUEV).

+Other scalp EEG datasets used for pretraining include CHB-MIT~\cite{data:guttag2010chb} and small research datasets.
+Some FMs utilized EEG data available within PSG datasets such as SHHS~\cite{data:zhang2018national}, Sleep-EDF \cite{data:kemp2000analysis}, and CAP Sleep \cite{data:terzano2001atlas}.
+Additionally, public or private iEEG data accounted for a large portion of the training data in some models, such as Brant and BrainWave.
+The common publicly available iEEG datasets used for pretraining were MAYO ~\cite{nejedly_multicenter_2020}, FNUSA ~\cite{nejedly_multicenter_2020}, Brain TreeBank~\cite{data:wang2024brain}, and CCEP ~\cite{data:ds004080:1.2.4}.
+Training data volume ranged from 4.5k channel-hours in BrainBERT to 878k channel-hours in BrainWave.
+BrainWave utilized the most diverse pretraining dataset, including clinical scalp EEG datasets, sleep EEG datasets, various smaller-scale scalp EEG repositories, and several iEEG datasets.
+LaBraM and NeuroLM also used moderately diverse pretraining datasets, but were limited to the scalp EEG modality.